 Areas requiring rehabilitation will include all areas disturbed during the construction phase and that are not required for regular maintenance operations.
-The main areas thus requiring rehabilitation will be parts of the laydown areas next to the turbines, the crane tracks alongside the permanent 6m roads, any cable routings where these fall outside the abovementioned areas, and disturbed areas around the planned visitor centre and substation.
+The main areas therefore requiring rehabilitation will be the laydown areas adjacent to the turbines, the crane tracks alongside the permanent 6m wide roads, any cable routings where these fall outside the abovementioned areas, and disturbed areas around the substation and the planned visitors centre complex, and disturbed areas associated with the power line tower foundations or access road.

-Project List of project components affecting the objective: component/s " wind energy facility (including access roads and laydown areas) " power line servitude and service road for power line servitude Potential Impact " Environmental integrity of site undermined resulting in reduced visual aesthetics, erosion, compromised land capability and the requirement for on-going management intervention Activity/risk source " Laydown areas " Access roads " Other disturbed areas Mitigation: " To ensure and encourage site rehabilitation of disturbed areas Target/Objective " To ensure that the site is appropriately rehabilitated following the execution of the works, such that residual environmental impacts are remediated or curtailed
+Project List of project components affecting the objective: component/s " wind energy facility (including temporary access roads and laydown areas) " power line servitude and service road for power line servitude Potential Impact " Environmental integrity of site undermined resulting in reduced visual aesthetics, erosion, compromised land capability and the requirement for on-going management intervention Activity/risk source " Temporary laydown areas " Temporary access roads/tracks " Other disturbed areas/footprints Mitigation: " To ensure and encourage site rehabilitation of disturbed areas Target/Objective " To ensure that the site is appropriately rehabilitated following the execution of the works, such that residual environmental impacts (including erosion) are remediated or curtailed

-Mitigation: Action/control Responsibility Timeframe All temporary facilities, equipment and waste materials will be removed from site Contractor Following execution of the works Compacted areas that are no longer needed after construction (e.g. parts of the laydown areas, and the crane tracks) will be ripped and scarified Contractor Following completion of construction activities in an area Stockpiled topsoil will be replaced to a depth of at least 10 cm.
-Topsoil will not be respread while conditions are very wet or very dry.
-Contractor Following completion of construction activities in an area Necessary drainage works and anti-erosion measures will be installed, where required Contractor Following completion of construction activities in an area Mulched local plant material (from site clearing activities) or appropriate fertiliser will be scattered on top of the areas to be rehabilitated.
-Contractor Following completion of construction activities in an area Disturbed areas will be re-vegetated with appropriate natural vegetation and/or local seed mix.
-Sowings will occur where practicable at the most appropriate time to assist in the success of the ground cover Contractor Following completion of construction activities in an area Re-vegetated areas will be maintained until an acceptable cover has been achieved Eskom Post- rehabilitation All livestock will be removed from the site until rehabilitated area has established (up to 15 years).
+Mitigation: Action/control Responsibility Timeframe All temporary facilities, equipment and waste materials will be removed from site.
+Contractor Following execution of the works Compacted areas that are no longer needed post-construction (e.g. laydown areas, and the crane tracks) will be ripped and scarified.
+Contractor in consultation with rehabilitation specialist Following completion of construction activities in an area Necessary drainage works and anti-erosion measures will be installed, where required, to minimise loss of topsoil and control erosion.
+Contractor Following completion of construction activities in an area Stockpiled topsoil will be replaced in disturbed areas where rehabilitation is to be undertaken as a layer of at least 10 cm in thickness.
+Contractor in consultation with rehabilitation specialist Following completion of construction activities in an area Disturbed areas will be rehabilitated/re-vegetated with appropriate natural vegetation and/or local seed mix in the appropriate season (refer Appendix H).
+Contractor in consultation with rehabilitation specialist Following completion of construction activities in an area Re-vegetated areas will be protected from wind erosion by the use of wind nets (refer Appendix F) and maintained until an acceptable plant cover has been achieved.
+Wind nets will aid in limiting wind erosion of exposed areas, where wind erosion could present difficulties and result in the loss of valuable topsoil.
+The use of shadecloth fences (e.g. wind nets of 0.75m high placed approximately 5m apart) will be positioned and staked down, as appropriate.
+Eskom in consultation with rehabilitation specialist Post- rehabilitation All livestock will be removed from the site until rehabilitated area/plant cover has established to an acceptable level (the period could extend up to 5 years, depending on rainfall and rehabilitation success rate).
 Eskom Post- rehabilitation